- Who are you and what do you do?

 Who are you and what do you do?

 The John Howard Society of Manitoba is part of the national coalition of John Howard Societies across Canada.
-We provide education and supports to men both in the institutions and in the community.
-Please see Programs & Services for more details.
+We provide education and supports to individuals both in the institutions and in the community.
+Please see our Services page for more details about our many programs and services.
 The John Howard Society of Manitoba has been serving the community for over fifty years.

 Are you a registered charity?

 Yes, we are a not-for-profit charity governed by a volunteer board of directors to whom the Executive Director is accountable.
 Our money flows from various government agencies and charitable organizations and foundations and we fundraise to finance special projects and programs.